enthusiastic-js/form-observer/docs/form-validity-observer/integrations/svelte.md

 Remember that `autoObserve` is simply a convenience utility for calling `observe` and `unobserve` automatically.
 You're free to setup and teardown the `FormValidityObserver` manually if you prefer.

-#### Function: `configure<E>(name: string, errorMessages: SvelteValidationErrors<M, E>): SvelteFieldProps`
+#### Function: `configure<E>(name: string, errorMessages: SvelteValidationErrors<M, E, R>): SvelteFieldProps`

-An enhanced version of [`FormValidityObserver.configure`](../README.md#method-formvalidityobserverconfigureename-string-errormessages-validationerrorsm-e-void) for `Svelte`.
+An enhanced version of [`FormValidityObserver.configure`](../README.md#method-formvalidityobserverconfigureename-string-errormessages-validationerrorsm-e-r-void) for `Svelte`.
 In addition to configuring a field's error messages, it generates the props that should be applied to the field based on the provided arguments.

 > Note: If the field is _only_ using the configured [`defaultErrors`](../README.md#form-validity-observer-options-default-errors) and/or the browser's default error messages, it _does not_ need to be `configure`d.

-The `SvelteValidationErrors<M, E>` type is an enhanced version of the core [`ValidationErrors<M, E>`](../types.md#validationerrorsm-e) type.
+The `SvelteValidationErrors<M, E, R>` type is an enhanced version of the core [`ValidationErrors<M, E, R>`](../types.md#validationerrorsm-e-r) type.
 Here is how `SvelteValidationErrors` compares to `ValidationErrors`.

 ##### Properties That Mimic the `ValidationErrors` Properties